 - If chemotherapy treatment is elected for your dog or cat after a discussion with Dr. Gillem, your pet may be treated with the first dose of chemotherapy at the first appointment if time permits.
 Learn More

-Unless your pet is going to receive sedation or is going to have x-rays, an abdominal ultrasound, or advanced imaging performed, you do not need to fast your pet prior to his or her appointment.
-However, if it is your initial visit, fasting is often recommended as sedation, fasted bloodwork, or imaging may be recommended.
+- Unless your pet is going to receive sedation or is going to have x-rays, an abdominal ultrasound, or advanced imaging performed, you do not need to fast your pet prior to his or her appointment.
 If fasting is recommended, please do not feed your pet after 10 PM the evening prior to the appointment, but continue to allow access to water until the appointment.
-If your pet is unable to be fasted, please ask to speak to a member of the oncology team.
+If your pet is unable to fast, please ask to speak to a member of the oncology team.

-If your pet is experiencing problems during work hours Tuesday through Friday or you need to speak with a member of the oncology team, please call the hospital at 301-809-8800 and ask the receptionist to connect you to a member of our team if available.
-A team member will get back to you the same day.
-If your pet is experiencing serious problems after hours, during the weekend, or on a Monday when the oncology service is closed, please call 301-809-8800 to see about bringing your pet in to our 24/7 emergency department, which has the expertise needed to treat your pet.
-If your needs are not urgent, a message will be left for a member of the oncology team to return your call during normal business hours Tuesday through Friday.
+If your pet is experiencing problems during work hours, Tuesday - Friday, or you need to speak with a member of the oncology team, please call or e-mail us and a team member will get back to you the same day.
+If your pet is experiencing serious problems after hours, during the weekend, or on a Monday when the oncology service is closed, please call our hospital to see about bringing your pet into our 24/7 emergency department, which has the expertise needed to treat your pet.